catchupTJC/catchuptjc.github.io/_posts/2020-07-11-(SG)Reassessing Value.md

 *6 'They love the best places at feasts, the best seats in the synagogues, 7 greetings in the marketplaces, and to be called by men, ‘Rabbi, Rabbi.’ '*

-The Bible tells us here that the pharisees sought status; they love the best seats and being called in the marketplace as Rabbi.
+The Bible tells us here that the Pharisees sought status; they love the best seats and being called in the marketplace as Rabbi.
 This is what they sought because they see a lot of value in this; the statuses they hold, the recognition they receive, the knowledge they perceive to have.
 This is why the way they conducted their lives were very different.
 On the outside, they may look religious and respectable but it didn’t stack up to anything deep inside.
 We turn to Matthew 21:45-46;

 *45 'Now when the chief priests and Pharisees heard His parables, they perceived that He was speaking of them.
 46 But when they sought to lay hands on Him, they feared the multitudes, because they took Him for a prophet.'*